Building Capacity for a Regenerative Culture

 Wat is 8Shields?

-It awakens something in us
+It touches something within us

-that is as old as the earth itself...
+that is as old as the earth itself — guiding us,